shanreed/shanreed/README.md

 ## Hi, I'm Shannon a Full Stack Web Developer
-- Specialize in bringing designs to life with User Interfaces, Front-End and Back-End Development.
+- Passion for bringing designs to life with User Interfaces, Front-End and Back-End Development.
 - Currently creating websites and application using the coding skills I have learn over the past five years.
 - Working at Lambda School for the past year and I am currently look for new development job opportunities.